vishnupm-22/Data_Analyst_portfolio/README.md

 Imported the data from MySql server and transformed these data to get new columns such as day name,day number,month name & month number.
 Extracted these Metrics (Total Revenue,Total Orders,Average Order Value,Total Pizzas Sold,Average Pizzas per Order) by writing the DAX expressions.

-Created a Complete Data-Visualization dashboard analyzing the daily & monthly trends on first page ,worst & best pizza sellers on 2nd page.
+Created a Complete Data-Visualization dashboard analyzing the daily & monthly trends on first page ,worst & best pizza sellers on 2nd page:

-**Fist_page** :
+**First_page** :
  * Analyzed the bussiest times by visualizing daily trends & monthly trends for total orders.
  * Analyzed the sales performance by pizza category & pizza size.